Recycling and Waste Collection

 - three wheelbarrow loads (one car boot full) of soil and hardcore

 - one wheelbarrow load of tiles

 - three large ceramic items, e.g. toilet or wash basin

 - three wooden internal doors

 - any elements of a built-in kitchen

-Residents who are unsure about whether to take waste to a recycling centre, or whether they will need to rent a skip for larger home improvement projects after 31 October 2016, should check the Recycle for Essex website.
+Residents who are unsure about whether to take waste to a recycling centre, or whether they will need to rent a skip for larger home improvement projects, should check the Recycle for Essex website.